Topological Inductive Bias fosters Multiple Instance Learning in Data-Scarce Scenarios: Methods

+where h(.) is an explicit instance predictor.
+Considering $R_{\mathrm{inst}}(h)$ as the true instance risk, there exists an empirical instance risk $\hat{R}_{\mathrm{inst}}(h)$ trained on the finite training set of size $m$

+In general $R_{\mathrm{inst}}(h) \neq \hat{R}_{\mathrm{inst}}(h)$ due to finite training data and model capacity.
+The larger this gap becomes, the poorer the instance learnability is.
+In our framework, the topological loss acts exclusively on the instance encoder $f_\theta$ and therefore directly influences only the instance-level risk $R_{\mathrm{inst}}$.
+It does not modify the aggregation function or the bag-level predictor $g_\psi$, and hence cannot directly reduce the bag-level risk $R_{\mathrm{bag}}$.
+Instead, the topological inductive bias restricts the hypothesis space of the instance encoder, improving the learnability and robustness of instance-level representations.
+Such improvements at the instance level can indirectly benefit bag-level inference through the shared encoder, while preserving the standard MIL aggregation assumptions.
+Thus, our proposed approach satisfies the necessary conditions for instance learnability without introducing additional instance-level supervision or altering the bag-level decision rule.

-\paragraph{Toy dataset.} As an illustrative example, we consider a toy dataset, where negative instances are sampled from a $100$-dimensional random space and positive instances are sampled from the surface of a $100$-dimensional sphere as a known geometrical object.
+\paragraph{Toy dataset.} To demonstrate the importance of preserving the topology of bags in MIL, we utilize a toy dataset.
+In this dataset, negative instances are sampled randomly from a $100$D space, while positive instances are sampled from the surface of a $100$D sphere—an established geometric object.
 To satisfy the positive bag definition of MIL, the sphere overlaps with the space of random negative instances.
-We consider a simple $2$-layer encoder projecting instances from the $100$-dimensional space to a visualizable $2$-dimensional representation (see Table \ref{table:toy_mil_model}).
-We apply our framework utilizing regressor-guided aggregation~\citep{du2023rgmil} to the dataset.
-We chose this aggregation function due to its demonstrated superiority in instance-level performance.
-Figure \ref{fig:toy} illustrates the resulting instance and bag representations, contrasting the scenarios with and without topological regularization.
-TR-RGMIL preserves the topology of positive instances, resembling a circle, as the expected 2D projection of a hypersphere.
-As a result, the aggregated bag's latent is more distinct, leading to a higher classification accuracy (RGMIL and TR-GMIL yield $0.55\pm0.05$ and $0.8\pm0.22$ accuracy,respectively, averaged in $5$ runs).
+We consider a simple $2$-layer encoder projecting instances from the $100$D space to a visualizable representation (see Figure~\ref{fig:toy}).
+We apply our framework utilizing regressor-guided aggregation~\citep{du2023rgmil} as the baseline MIL model (see Appendix Table~\ref{table:toy_mil_model}).
+Figure \ref{fig:toy} illustrates the resulting instance and bag representations, contrasting the scenarios with and without topological guidance.
+TG-MIL preserves the topology of positive instances, resembling a circle, as the expected 2D projection of a hypersphere.
+As a result, the aggregated bag's latent is more distinct, leading to a higher classification accuracy (MIL and TG-MIL yield $0.55\pm0.05$ and $0.80\pm0.22$ accuracy, respectively, averaged over $5$ runs).